mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 Amazon PostgreSQL instances require additional firewall configuration to allow connections from the Kubernetes cluster.

-Some managed Postgres databases might have restrictions or require additional configuration.
+Some managed PostgreSQL databases might have restrictions or require additional configuration.

 [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) is not supported at the moment.